dayton-outar/shillings/docs/OPERATIONS/PROCESSES.md

 **[Deprecation](#deprecation)** processes are crucial for managing the lifecycle of software components.
 Clearly communicating the deprecation of features or APIs allows users to transition smoothly to newer alternatives.
 By providing timelines, migration paths, and support, organizations can minimize disruption while encouraging the adoption of updated technologies.
 A well-managed deprecation process demonstrates a commitment to user experience and supports the long-term health of the software ecosystem.

 In conclusion, the importance of structured processes in the tech industry cannot be overstated.
 From development methodologies to incident management and deprecation strategies, these processes create a foundation for effective software engineering.
 They foster collaboration, enhance code quality, ensure reliability, and ultimately lead to the successful delivery of high-quality software products.
 As technology continues to evolve, organizations that prioritize and refine these processes will be better equipped to meet the demands of the market and deliver exceptional user experiences.

+## Development Methodologies

+Here are some widely recognized software development methodologies:

+1. **Waterfall**
+   A traditional, linear development approach where each phase (requirements, design, implementation, verification, maintenance) must be completed before the next begins.
+It’s best suited for projects with clearly defined requirements.

+2. **Agile**
+   A flexible and iterative approach that emphasizes collaboration, customer feedback, and small, rapid releases.
+Scrum and Kanban are popular frameworks within Agile.

+3. **Scrum**
+   A subset of Agile, Scrum divides work into small, time-boxed iterations called sprints (typically 2-4 weeks).
+It includes roles like Product Owner and Scrum Master, and uses daily stand-ups to ensure progress.

+4. **Kanban**
+   Also part of Agile, Kanban focuses on visualizing work, limiting work in progress, and optimizing flow.
+It uses boards (physical or digital) to track progress.

+5. **Extreme Programming (XP)**
+   Another Agile methodology, XP emphasizes technical excellence and continuous improvement.
+It includes practices like pair programming, test-driven development (TDD), and continuous integration.

+6. **Lean Software Development**
+   Originating from Lean manufacturing, this methodology focuses on minimizing waste, improving efficiency, and delivering value quickly.
+It emphasizes continuous learning, fast delivery, and efficient use of resources.

+7. **DevOps**
+   A collaborative approach that integrates development and operations teams.
+It emphasizes automation, continuous integration/continuous delivery (CI/CD), and improving software quality by addressing production challenges early.

+8. **Spiral Model**
+   Combines iterative development with the Waterfall model (basically Microsoft Solution Framework model).
+Each iteration (or spiral) consists of four phases: planning, risk analysis, engineering, and evaluation.
+It's ideal for complex, high-risk projects.

+9. **V-Model (Verification and Validation Model)**
+   This is a variant of the Waterfall model where each development stage has a corresponding testing phase.
+It emphasizes validation at every step of the process.

+10. **Rapid Application Development (RAD)**
+    Focuses on quick prototyping and iterative delivery with minimal planning.
+RAD is most effective for small to medium-sized projects where requirements can evolve during development.

+Each of these methodologies offers unique benefits and trade-offs depending on the project's complexity, team dynamics, and customer needs.

 ## Code Review